 We typically use a top-down approach to business process management, called value chain mapping.
-This allows companies to see processes across functional areas and business units to eliminate redundancies, improve the customer experience and generate ROI.
+This allows companies to see processes across functional areas and business units so they can eliminate redundancies, improve the customer experience and generate ROI.

 Amazon is a perfect example of improving the customer experience.
 Unfortunately, not every organization has as much to spend on technology as Amazon, but you can certainly look at them as a model.

 Our clients often struggle with determining what processes to standardize and which to differentiate.
 All too often, companies evaluate ERP solutions based on their current state, which typically is a handful of workarounds and limitations.
-In cases like this, companies should consider standardizing some of their processes based on the industry best practices within their chosen solution.
+In cases like this, companies should consider standardizing most of their processes based on the industry best practices within their chosen solution.